chriswalker/DashTube/README.md

 #### DashTube extension for DashClock

-DashTube is a simple extension for [DashClock](https://play.google.com/store/apps/details?id=net.nurik.roman.dashclock) that calls Transport For London's Line Status XML feed, and displays any lines with problems, together with the severity as returned by TfL.`V
+DashTube is a simple extension for [DashClock](https://play.google.com/store/apps/details?id=net.nurik.roman.dashclock) that calls Transport For London's Line Status XML feed, and displays any lines with problems, together with the severity as returned by TfL.

 Some general notes: